KU announces admission forms dates

 Karachi, March 02: University of Karachi (KU) announced on Friday that the admission forms for BA, BSc and BCom (Pass) Part-I and II in its affiliated colleges would be received by March 21, 2013, at the respective colleges along with late fee of Rs 1,000.
 Moreover, the registration forms of MA Private, double MA and improvement of division could be accepted up to March 7 along with a fee of Rs 2,500.
 For the change of subject the forms along with fee of Rs 500 could also be received by March 7.

 Roots Model United Nations 2013 a mega success

-The grand opening ceremony of Global Village depicting colourful cultures of the world through performances and informative stalls was indeed a spectacular galore of
+The grand opening ceremony of Global Village depicting colourful cultures of the world through performances and informative stalls was indeed a spectacular galore of the students' intellect.

-that Roots DHA1 Flagship Campus was certainly depicting a true image of Pakistan where a Rootsian is the perfect cosmopolitan, multi-cultural representative of the nation.
+She highlighted the immense talent potential of the school and emphasised that Roots DHA1 Flagship Campus was certainly depicting a true image of Pakistan where a Rootsian is the perfect cosmopolitan, multi-cultural representative of the nation.

 The ceremony inaugurated with the flags parade as the director general announced the ceremony to be officially open.

 An amazing line-up of attractive and traditional performances and fabulous stalls added to the thrilling experience and mesmerised the foreign guests.

 The students presented a magical journey around the world in 60 minutes.
 All the delegates from various schools presented beautiful stalls of various countries from around the world including their traditional attire, special cuisines and unique souvenirs.